Seesam24601/TAMMI/output_tables.md

 # Output Tables

-# actions
+# performed_actions

-Table that contains one record for every replacement action necessary to maintain a state of good repair.
+This table contains one record for every replacement action necessary to maintain a state of good repair.

 | Field | Code | Description |
 | ---- | ---- | ---- |